-In her spare time Crystal enjoys spending time relaxing with friends and cuddling with her dachshund mix named Destiny.
+In her spare time Crystal enjoys spending time relaxing with friends and cuddling with her 2 cats, Bimini and Abaco.
 To this day she continues to support several animal rescues throughout the Bahamas.

 Kelly is a native of Tacoma, Washington but was raised in Ruskin, Florida.
 She graduated from SPCin 1996 with an Associate of Science degree in Veterinary Technology.
 Kelly joined the Largo Veterinary Hospital team in July 2012.
 We are thankful to have her up front welcoming clients.
 Kelly has worn many hats in the veterinary field making her a valued addition to the team.

 Kelly enjoys spending time at the beach with her son and daughter.
-At home Kelly has three four-legged kids; Alli, a Boxer, and her cats Alvin and Captain.
+At home Kelly has 3 cat-kids: Alvin, Captain and Mouse.

 MichelleVet Tech/Kennel Assistant